2017 1

 2016 Harmonie, also from Sansonnet's owner and recent purchase (2015), had slightly less intensity and depth.
 Gentle and with a great deal of finesse.
 91-92p.

-2016 Fleur Cardinale from Decoster family left no doubt about its great appearance!
+2016 Fleur Cardinale from the Decoster family left no doubt about its great appearance!
 Big, rich, excellent silky fruit and tannin, distinguished, great complexity and structure.
 Very long finish.
 95p.

-2016 had great aromas of violets and blueberries, very subtle and distinguished, with great complexity and balance, great precision, elegance and finesse.
+2016 had great aromas of violets and blueberries, very subtle and distinguished, with great complexity and balance, great precision, elegance, and finesse.
 94+p.

 Clinet - very impressive 2016 here.
 70% new oak, Dense wine filled with blueberries and dark cherries, concentrated and complex, velvety texture, rich, long creamy finish.
 96+p.

-La Cabanne - I tasted the full line-up of the 2016s from the portfolio of La Cabanne's owner, Francois Estager.
+La Cabanne - I tasted the complete line-up of the 2016s from the portfolio of La Cabanne's owner, Francois Estager.
 In addition to it, he presented a vertical of La Cabanne in vintages from 2000 to 2015, which was initially prepared for James Suckling from Wine Spectator.
 TNs from this vertical are published in the separate profile of LC here on the website.

 2016 Domaine de Gachet (Lalande de Pomerol) offered sweet fruit, roundness, soft texture, and very attractive/seductive.
 90p.